-- · does not provide executives with guaranteed bonuses; - does not provide contractual change-in-control cash severance pay beyond two times base salary; however, consistent with common practice, the Company's equity plans trigger acceleration upon a change of control; and - does not currently provide for any excise tax payment or tax gross-up for change-in-control related payments, or for tax gross-up for any perquisites or benefits in new employment agreements.
+- · does not provide executives with guaranteed bonuses; and - does not provide contractual change-in-control cash severance pay beyond two times base salary for triggering acceleration upon a change of control under the Company's equity plans.

 The compensation of the named executive officers reflects the Compensation Committee's independent evaluation of these accomplishments, as well as their individual accomplishments.